DmitryZlobec/yrv-plus-omdaz-16/README.md

-# 16bit YRV-Plus RISC-V CPU for OMDAZZ board with VGA PS/2 keyboard and Serial port
+# 16bit YRV-Plus RISC-V CPU for OMDAZZ board with  PS/2 keyboard and Serial port

 ## Scripts description
 In  Plus/boards/omdazz/ run